Convex-Dev/design/cad/002_values/README.md

 Records are specialised data structures that implement a defined sequence of fields.

 Records behave like Maps when accessed using their field names as keys mapped to the corresponding field values.
-If updated, errors may occur if the update is inconsistent with the requirements on field values (e.g. attempting to put a value of the wrong Type into a field.
+If updated, errors may occur if the update is inconsistent with the requirements on field values (e.g. attempting to put a value of the wrong type into a field).

 #### Block